Ardabil Carpet: History

 The second "secret" carpet, smaller, now borderless and with some of the field missing, made up from the remaining usable sections, was sold to the American businessmen Clarence Mackay and was exchanged by wealthy buyers for years.
 Passing through the Mackay, Yerkes, and De la Mare art collections, it was eventually revealed and shown in 1931 at an exhibition in London.
 American industrialist J. Paul Getty saw it, and bought it from Lord Duveen for approximately $70,000 several years later.
 Getty was approached by agents on behalf of King Farouk of Egypt who offered $250,000 so that it could be given as a wedding present to his sister and the Shah of Iran.
 Getty later donated the carpet to the Los Angeles County Museum of Science, History, and Art in the Exposition Park in Los Angeles.
 Other fragments have appeared on the market from time to time.
 The knot density is actually higher on the Los Angeles carpet.
 It is now in the Los Angeles County Museum of Art in Los Angeles.
 In 2003 it was cleaned and restored by the Royal Collection's Textile Conservation Studios at Hampton Court Palace, near London.

 Copies

 The Ardabil Carpet was an original design, though in the style of some other Persian carpets of the same period.
 It has been the subject of numerous copies ranging in size from small rugs to full scale carpets.
-There is an 'Ardabil' at 10 Downing Street (office of the British Prime Minister), and even Adolf Hitler had an 'Ardabil' in his office in Berlin.
+There is an 'Ardabil' at 10 Downing Street (office of the British Prime Minister), and Adolf Hitler had an 'Ardabil' in his office in Berlin.
 Commercial copies of the carpet for sale range from prices of $200 to $45,000.